ValksGodotTools/Template/README.md

 ### 🌐 Download the repo
 1. Download and install the [latest Godot 4 C# release](https://godotengine.org/)
-2. Clone with `git clone --recursive https://github.com/ValksGodotTools/Template`
+2. Clone the repository using `git clone --recursive https://github.com/ValksGodotTools/Template`

 ### 🔧 Run the game with `F5`

-Fill in the fields and click `Apply`.
+Fill in the required fields and click `Apply`.
 This will close the game.

 ![setup-scene](https://github.com/user-attachments/assets/ee2adf8a-56dc-4a6f-9db6-ddb7f74f1e56)

 ### 🚀 Almost there!

-1. Disregard any changes made and close the entire Godot editor
+1. Do not save anything if prompted, close the Godot editor entirely
-2. Open the project and press `F5`
+2. Reopen the project and run the new main scene by pressing `F5`
-3. If you selected the 3D FPS genre then the 3D FPS scene will load!
+3. If you chose the 3D FPS genre then the 3D FPS scene will load!

 > [!IMPORTANT]
-> If you run into any problems please read the [FAQ](#faq) before creating a new issue
+> If you encounter any issues, please refer to the [FAQ](#faq) before creating a new issue

 ![main-menu](https://github.com/ValksGodotTools/Template/assets/6277739/e8abf19d-0ac7-4ae3-9942-e1b406edf7cf)
 ![options](https://github.com/ValksGodotTools/Template/assets/6277739/c5a9e011-f433-4887-8947-36130dd83426)